 Recently we hopped onto a ferry and drove for three hours on a low-key, beautifully scenic route (once out of any major cities or towns) past stately Cathedral Grove – location of towering old growth trees – to Tofino on Vancouver Island’s Pacific coast.
 I’d booked us three nights at a local hotel so that we could enjoy a small break from our busy schedules and listen to the uninterrupted sound of the ocean, the wind and the rain.
-We went with books (no bikes this time) our cameras and with the intention of long walks on the beaches and in the forest, and some time spent relaxing with books in front of a fire.
+We went with books (no bikes this time) our cameras and with the intention of long walks on the beaches and in the forest.
 Tofino is renowned for its rainfall but as it turned out we caught it at a time of lovely balmy temperatures and some gorgeous sun that intermittently made an appearance.

 It doesn’t seem to matter whether the sky is blue or a moody shade of grey, every incarnation seems to suit the environment.
 The surfers didn’t seem to mind either as they made their way in and out of the frigid waters.
 Perhaps the most popular beach with tourists and surfers alike is Long Beach, located in Pacific Rim National Park itself (the town of Tofino is outside the border of the park).
 The always cold ocean means wearing a wetsuit year round….

 Every night we heard the ocean crashing on the beach below our open bedroom window.
 One of those nights I woke up to light edging around the curtains and quietly got out of bed to look out at the moon reflecting perfectly off the waves.
 Each day we walked and walked, ate, drank some wine and read.